-It didn’t happen on purpose, but when your vehicle collided with another vehicle or person or other property (including a pet), you are required by Louisiana vehicle code RS 14:100 to stop and provide certain information.
-And if a person was injured, you are required to provide reasonable aid to them.
-Though it was tempting to leave the scene of an accident—or perhaps you panicked and weren’t thinking straight—, especially if you thought there were no witnesses, the consequences of a hit-and-run accident are severe.
-Whatever the reason you left an accident scene, you may face stiff fines, suspension or loss of your driver’s license, criminal prosecution, and possible imprisonment.
+When a vehicle collides with another vehicle, person, or other property (including a pet), the driver is required by Louisiana vehicle code RS 14:100 to stop and provide certain information.
+If a person is injured, the driver is required to provide reasonable aid to them.
+Sometimes, however, drivers leave the scene of an accident—perhaps they panicked and weren’t thinking straight or felt they couldn’t afford the consequences—especially if they thought there were no witnesses.
+Though you may temporarily avoid the consequences of a car accident or personal injury claim, the consequences of a hit-and-run accident are much more severe.
+Whatever the reason someone leaves an accident scene, they may face stiff fines, suspension or loss of their driver’s license, criminal prosecution, and potential imprisonment.

 Hit And Run Louisiana Vehicle Code Law—Statute RS 14:100

-Louisiana Vehicle Code RS 14:100 defines hit-and-run as follows:
+Louisiana Vehicle Code RS 14:100 defines hit-and-run as the following:

 “Hit and run driving is the intentional failure of the driver of a vehicle involved in or causing an accident, to stop such vehicle at the scene of the accident, to give his identity, and to render reasonable aid.”

-Also, if you’ve struck an empty, parked car, you are required by law to provide a written notice placed conspicuously on the vehicle with a description of what happened and your name and contact information.
+Even if there were no victims present but you struck an empty, parked car or other type of property, you are required by law to provide a written notice placed conspicuously on the vehicle with a description of what happened and your name and contact information.
 Though this is a non-injury car accident, it is still considered a hit and run in Louisiana.

-If you collided with other property or hit a pet (the latter is considered “property”), and you can’t locate an owner, you must notify the local police or Louisiana Highway Patrol depending upon where the accident occurred.
+However, if you hit a pet, of which is also considered “property”, and you can’t locate an owner, you must notify the local police or Louisiana Highway Patrol, depending on where the accident occurred.

 A driver must fulfill all these legal requirements regardless of how or why the accident happened.

 Hit-And-Run Law Defined: Leaving the Scene of an Accident

 There are two types of hit-and-run crimes in Louisiana—accidents involving only damage to property and accidents that cause injury or wrongful death.
 We will cover the penalties for each of these below:

 Hit and Run Penalty Louisiana